How to Create a Bitcoin Wallet app?

 - See your current balance and the history of transactions.

-Keep on reading, cause a little bit later I will share with you how to implement this feature from the technical perspective.
+No doubt, that if you make a Bitcoin wallet app this feature is the central one.
+Keep on reading, cause a little bit later I will share with you how to implement the Wallet from the technical perspective.

 # 4: Conversion Rates 💱